 HMD Global bottled the chance to make a statement by releasing the Nokia 7.2.
-The January patch arrived as version V1.39 some hours ago, owners of this same device started receiving a mysterious update that can easily be mistaken for Android 10.
-It seems that the new update has some bugs as users face battery draining issues.
+The January patch arrived as version V1.39 some hours ago, and owners of this same device started receiving a mysterious update that can easily be mistaken for Android 10.
+The new update seems to have some bugs as users face battery-draining issues.

-We have come across users in Nokia forums who are complaining regarding their battery drain hence making them charge the battery twice daily.
+We have come across users in Nokia forums complaining about their battery drain, making them charge the battery twice daily.